Menu

 Mrs Burton (PPA Cover)

-What will Year 2 be learning in the Autumn term?
+What will Year 2 be learning in the Spring term?

 English

-Weekly reading comprehension and guided reading sessions take place each week we will focus on a new spelling rule/pattern from the Supersonic Phonic Friends Year 2 spelling programme.
+Weekly reading comprehension and guided reading sessions will continue to take place each week.
+Additionally, each week a new spelling rule/pattern from the Supersonic Phonic Friends Year 2 spelling programme will be introduced.

-Weekly handwriting lessons will initially focus on correct letter formation and then we will start to teach the children to how to join their handwriting correctly.
+Weekly handwriting lessons will focus on teaching the children to how to join their handwriting correctly.

 Maths

-During maths lessons, the children will be focusing on place value, addition and subtraction and shape.
+During maths lessons, the children will be focusing on money, multiplication and division, length and height, mass, capacity and temperature.

 We will follow the White Rose Hub maths scheme and cover the following National Curriculum objectives: